-Are we a ‘throw-away Society’?
+Are We a ‘Throw-Away Society’?

 Two distinct things were obvious.
 First was the absolute junk that some thoughtless people had left on the deck.
 Thrift stores such as Desert Industries became a movement place to get rid of things that should have been taken directly to the garbage in the first place.
-Wet moldy clothes, bottles, spoiled fruit, and even bags of recent grass were among some of the items generously “donated”.
+Wet moldy clothes, bottles, spoiled fruit, and even bags of recent grass were among some of the items generously “donated.”

-In conversation with some of the full-time employees at Deseret Industries I learned that on some days as much as 30-40 percent of the items left on the dock have to be loaded on a truck and taken directly to the city dump.
+In conversation with some of the full-time employees at Deseret Industries, I learned that on some days as much as 30-40 percent of the items left on the dock have to be loaded on a truck and taken directly to the city dump.

 But the opposite is also true.
 Items of extremely high quality and value are also being thrown away.
-Many things were discarded that were almost new, including shoes, clothing, toys, tools and numerous household items.
+Many things were discarded that were almost new, including shoes, clothing, toys, tools, and numerous household items.
 Some appeared to have been used little, if at all.

 But what of the future?
 After more than a decade of hindsight, I now believe Toffler may have been correct.
-He wrote that as we become more affiant and acquire more things, these possessions would become less and less significant to us.
+He wrote that as we become more affluent and acquire more things, these possessions would become less and less significant to us.
 When, or even before, their usefulness was realized, most things would be discarded for the new.

-It may be that our annual divorce rate is directly correlated with the amount of things or items we acquire and then discard each year.
+It may be that our annual divorce rate is directly correlated with the number of things or items we acquire and then discard each year.
 And as I drove by Deseret Industries yesterday afternoon on the way home from the university, I noticed that the receiving dock was once again piled high.

-Have we become, in Toffler’s words, The Throw-Away Society?
+Have we become, in Toffler’s words, “the throw-away society”?